Father of 11-year-old boy killed in a shooting that left 4 children injured asks: ‘How many people have to bury their kids?’ – KION546

 “That is the reality that these kids had to live through, and the reality and the trauma that they will have to deal with for the rest of their lives.”

 “How many people have to bury their kids, their babies, their loved ones?”
-Isaac Davis, the father of the slain boy, asked at the news conference.
+Isaac Davis, the father of the slain boy – identified as Dominic Davis by the Hamilton County Coroner’s Office – asked at the news conference.

 The shooting adds to the already devastating toll of gun violence on America’s youth.
 More than 1,400 children and teens have been killed by a gun so far this year, according to the Gun Violence Archive.
 And since 2020 – when firearms surpassed car crashes to become the leading cause of death for children in the US – gun-related injuries have sent children to emergency rooms at significantly higher rates than ever, new research shows.